 University of Utah faculty also are making advances that will improve treatment of disease, such as the work from Tom Lane, PhD, professor of pathology, who received a $9M Multiple Sclerosis Collaborative Research Center Grant, the only one awarded by the Multiple Sclerosis Society in 2017.
 The grant will help stimulate collaboration and interaction in MS research among independent investigators, strengthen the ties between basic and clinical research, and stimulate recruitment of researchers from other fields into MS research.

 This summer the American Heart Association (AHA) awarded U of U Health investigators $3.7 million to conduct collaborative research to prevent and treat congenital heart disease.
+U of U Health is one of four groups across the country to join the AHA'sStrategically Focused Research Network (SFRN) for children.
 This multidisciplinary team brought together experts from Pediatrics, Genetics, Ob/Gyn, and Population Health Sciences, and was one of only four awardees across the country.
 This team will begin innovating new ways of exploring causes of congenital heart disease and delivering this complex information to families to allow for better-informed medical decisions.

 University of Utah Health has been recognized in the national press for the works of Deborah Neklason, Utah Genome Project Program director, and her mentor Randall Burt.
 Featured in The Atlantic, “What Mormon Family Trees Tell Us About Cancer,” the article tells the story of the Utah Population Database and how it is helping to prevent cancer across the world.
 The Utah Genome Project is currently in Phase II of their multi-year plan for the Utah Genome Center.
 Phase II is focused on providing more resources in sequencing, analysis, functional studies and translation through partnerships with ARUP and the College of Pharmacy as UGP works to discover more genes and collaborate to develop new drugs and diagnostics to prevent and treat diseases.